-Student Rule 41.1.3 states "Deposit and withdraw of funds of the organization in the Student Organization Finance Center and/or with the University Fiscal Department.
-All funds must be deposited no later than the next business day after collection.
+Student Rule 41.1.3 states "Deposit and withdraw all funds of the organization in the Student Organization Finance Center and/or with a University fiscal account unless an on-campus banking exemption has been submitted and approved by Student Activities."
 Therefore, I will be aware of the organization's financial status via a review of the SOFC statements and provide review and signature for all deposits and withdrawals relating to the organization.